bachmeil/betterr/docs/matrix.md

 ### Overview

 Multidimensional slicing allows the use of standard matrix notation.
+Do keep in mind that D indexing starts at 0, while R indexing starts at 1.

 ```
 m[1,4]